-7 Concessions on Fees - Subsidies
+7. Concessions on Fees - Subsidies

-Clubs/organisations are also eligible for a subsidy/concession to their yearly fees by providing this extra information.
-Organisations are eligible to obtain concessions on their fees and charges up to a maximum of 25% total subsidy for the following items to encourage thriving and flourishing organisations:
+Clubs and Organisations are eligible to obtain concessions on their fees and charges up to a maximum of 25% total subsidy for the following items to encourage thriving and flourishing organisations:

-- a.
-Participation at all Council run development programs and initiatives (10%) - b.
-Engagement with community and charity initiatives such as Pride Week, Indigenous Round, Cancer awareness rounds, Movember initiatives (10%) - c.
-Working towards the Sport4All Program (5%) - d.
-Providing programs for the participation of the following priority groups identified in Council's Human Rights Policy (10%) - Aboriginal and Torres Strait Islander Communities; - People with Disability; - LGBTIQA+ Communities; - Migrant, Refugee and Faith Communities; and - Women, Girls and Gender Diverse Communities - e.
-50% or above representation of women, girls or gender diverse people on Committee/Board and at least one being an elected office-bearer position (15%)
+- a) Club participation in Council's Club Development workshops and Council's club forums (5%) - b) Engagement with community initiatives and registered charities such as but not limited to, Pride Round, Indigenous Round, Cancer awareness rounds, Movember initiatives, Mental Health Awareness, 16 Days of Activism against gender-based violence (5%) - c) Working towards the Sport4All Program (10%) - d) Providing programs for the participation of the following priority groups identified in the Council's Human Rights Policy (10%) - Aboriginal and Torres Strait Islander Communities; - People with Disability; - LGBTIQA+ Communities; - Migrants and Refugees; - e) 50% or above representation of women, girls, or gender diverse people on Committee/Board and/or Leadership roles, and at least one being an elected office-bearer position (20%) - f) An active community program or a recognised State Sporting Association development program (5%)

-8 Prioritising grounds that have competing requests
+8. Prioritising grounds that have competing requests

-In the event of competing requests for the allocation of particular sporting facilities, grounds and pavilions, organisations will also be assessed upon the following criteria.
+In the event of competing requests for the allocation of particular sporting facilities, grounds, and pavilions, organisations will also be assessed upon the following criteria.